 ARKEN Museum of Modern Art

-To get to the ARKEN Museum of Modern Art is a bit of a drag, but I find it’s absolutely worth it, especially on a nice day.
-It’s located in Ishøj, and while the trip there by train is no biggy, to continue to the beach where the ARKEN is located can result in a long walk along the freeway since the bus 128, that takes you there, runs only every half an hour.
+Getting to the ARKEN Museum of Modern Art is a bit of a drag, but I find it’s absolutely worth it, especially on a nice day.
+It’s located in Ishøj, and while the trip there by train is no biggy, to continue to the beach where the ARKEN is located can result in a long walk along the freeway since bus 128, which takes you there, runs only every half an hour.

-Besides special temporary exhibtions they pride themselves to have really outstanding pieces by Damian Hirst, Ai Wei Wei and Grayson Perry, to mention only the most famous and eclectic.
+Besides special temporary exhibitions, they pride themselves to have really outstanding pieces by Damian Hirst, Ai Wei Wei, and Grayson Perry, to mention only the most famous and eclectic.